Rannie/flui/site/docs/en/widgets/appbar.md

 ## FLAppBarTitle

-**FLAppBarTitle** Supports the display of subtitle, supports loading animation and custom accessory widget.
+**FLAppBarTitle** supports the display of subtitle, supports loading animation and custom accessory widget.

 #### subtitle